Probing the strange Higgs coupling at lepton colliders using light-jet flavor tagging

-While the processes of showering and hadronization degrades the flavor-tagging capability, some of the correlation between the primary parton and the final-state hadrons remains.
+While the processes of showering and hadronization degrade the flavor-tagging capability, some of the correlation between the primary parton and the final-state hadrons remains.
 To exploit this, we define a new jet-flavor variable,

-Here, the sum is over all hadrons $H$ inside the jet, $\vec p_{H}$ is the momentum vector of the hadron, $R_H$ is its quantum number or numbers in the flavor representation of interest, and $\hat s$ is the normalized jet axis.
-In our case of a Higgs boson produced approximately at rest and undergoing a $h\to jj$ decay, $\left|\sum \vec{p}_H\right|\approx m_h/2$, so the denominator is nonzero, and $J_F$ is well defined.
+Here, the sum is over all hadrons inside the jet, $\mathbf{p}_{H}$ is the momentum vector of the hadron $H$, $R_H$ is its quantum number or numbers in the flavor representation of interest, and $\mathbf{\hat{s}}$ is the normalized jet axis.
+In our case of a Higgs boson produced approximately at rest and undergoing a $h\to jj$ decay, $\left|\sum\mathbf{p}_H\right|\approx m_h/2$, so that the denominator is nonzero, and $J_F$ is well defined.
+Here and in the following we use $h\to jj$ to denote a Higgs decay into a final state of two gluons or a quark--anti-quark pair.

-As our focus here is on strangeness tagging, in our computations below we use only the SU(3) flavor composition for evaluating $R_H$.
+As our focus is on strangeness tagging, we use only the SU(3) flavor composition for evaluating $R_H$.
 For further simplicity, we consider only pions and kaons, which constitute the majority of final-state hadrons.
-Since $m_{u,d}\ll m_s\sim \Lambda_{\rm QCD}$, the SU(3) flavor symmetry is broken in a rather strong way by the strange mass.
-Therefore, it is enough to consider only strangeness, assigning $R_{K^\pm}=\mp1$ and $R_H=0$ for $H=\pi^\pm, \pi^0$.
+Since $m_{u,d}\ll m_s\sim \Lambda_{\rm QCD}$, the SU(3) flavor symmetry is broken in a rather strong way by the strange-quark mass.
+Therefore, it is enough to consider only strangeness, assigning $R_{K^\pm}=\mp1$ and $R_{\pi^{\pm,0}}=0$.
+The opposite sign of $R_{K^\pm}$ for oppositely charged kaons ensures that kaons originating from $g\to s\bar{s}$ contribute minimally to $J_F$.
 The presence of neutral kaons weakens the ability to perform strangeness tagging for two reasons.
 First, it is impossible to determine whether a neutral kaon has strangeness $1$ or $-1$.
 Second, only the $K_S$ decays in a clearly distinguishable manner, while the $K_L$ gives rise to calorimeter energy deposits that are not unique.
-Therefore, a reasonable, minimal-bias approach is to assign $R_{K_S}=1$ or $-1$ to each $K_S$ in the jet, choosing the set of values that minimizes the value of $|J_s|$.
+Therefore, a reasonable, minimal-bias approach is to assign $R_{K_S}=1$ or $-1$ to each $K_S$ in the jet, choosing the set of values that minimizes the value of $|J_F|$.